krishnapriyasri2004/krishnapriyasri2004/README.md

-Certainly!
-Here's your information formatted into bullet points:

-- **Name**: Krishna Priya S
+**Name**: Krishna Priya S
-- **👩‍💻 About Me**: Decision and Computing Science student with expertise in Java, Python, MySQL for databases, and Microsoft Office tools for efficient solutions.
+ **👩‍💻 About Me**: Decision and Computing Science student with expertise in Java, Python, MySQL for databases, and Microsoft Office tools for efficient solutions.
 I bring a creative flair for innovative projects and thrive in collaborative environments.

 - **🌐 Skills**:
   - Programming Languages: Java, Python